CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course1/module1.md

 The surge in cyberattacks is causing damage worth trillions of dollars resulting in a potential market opportunity of $2 trillion for cybersecurity technology and service providers.
 Digital crime is also on the rise with the growth of the digital economy, consequently leading to a projection of annual damage worth nearly $10.5 trillion by 2025.
 Regardless of an increase in cybersecurity expenditure of around $150 billion in 2021, the extent of the problem suggests it’s inadequate.

 A recent survey shows that the volume of threats in 2022 was twice as much as in 2021, with 80% of the threat groups and over 40% of the malware detected in 2021 being new.
 The current commercial solutions don’t fully address customer requirements, creating a gap between the demand and the available security solutions.
 This gap indicates a massive addressable market that can exploit continuous technological improvements, simplicity, and innovation in meeting the needs of neglected segments.

+## Mid-level roles

+- Mid-level roles in cybersecurity play a critical part in protecting an organization's digital assets.
+- Mid-level roles are cybersecurity analyst, cybersecurity consultant, and penetration and vulnerability tester.
+- While their responsibilities may differ, all roles share the same goal.
+Ensuring the organization's information assets, integrity, confidentiality, and availability.